mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **Specialities** There are, of course, as many specialities of Language as there are actual languages.
 Those presented here are examples from the Third Imperium setting.
 •  Galanglic: The common trade language of the Third Imperium, derived originally from the English spoken in the Rule of Man.
-•  **Vilani:** The language spoken by the Vilani of the First Imperium; the ‘Latin’ of the Third Imperium.
+•  **Vilani:** The language spoken by the Vilani of the First Imperium; the 'Latin' of the Third Imperium.
 •  Zdetl: The Zhodani spoken language.
 •  **Oynprith:** The Droyne ritual language.
 •  Trokh: The Aslan spoken language.